djyde/fullstack-nextjs-in-action/content/_index.md

 This book won't go into these library at length.
 (Again, you should learn the API from the documentation, not from a book).
 Instead, I will focus on telling you what are they, why use them and how to use them on your fullstack application.

 The most important part of this book is the `Real world examples`.
 You can learn how to apply these techniques in a real word application, how they will help you write your application more quickly.
 The sections before `Real world examples` is only for highlighting some usage of these libraries that you should know before diving into the real world examples.

+Finnaly, English is not my first language.
+If you find anywhere I didn't express clearly, please mention me at Twitter ([@randyloop](https://twitter.com/randyloop)).